marchel99/marchel99/README.md

 # 🔵  About Me:
-👨‍💻 I'm currently pursuing my master's degree in Electronics and Telecommunication<br>
+👨‍💻 Pursuing my master's degree in Electronics and Telecommunication<br>
-3️⃣🇩🖨️ 3D Printing enthustiast<br>
+3️⃣🇩🖨️ I'm 3D Printing enthustiast<br>
-🌱 I’m currently learning C/C++
+🌱 Currently learning C/C++

 ------------------
 I'm a fourth-year student at Lodz University of Technology with a passion for 3D modeling, electronics, and embedded systems.
 I have experience with programming languages such as C/C++, and I enjoy experimenting with new hardware and software technologies to create innovative projects.